ARMmbed/mbed-os-5-docs/docs/reference/technology/firmware_update.md

 An updatable binary includes:

-* The user application.
+- The user application.
-* A bootloader, as [explained below](#the-pelion-bootloader).
+- A bootloader, as [explained below](#the-pelion-bootloader).
 The bootloader can load a new version of the firmware.
-As a security feature, the default behavior of the bootloader is to refuse to roll back to old firmware versions once an update succeeds.
+As a security feature, the default behavior of the bootloader is to refuse to roll back to old firmware versions after an update succeeds.
-* Mbed OS, or another operating system.
+- Mbed OS or another operating system.
-* Device Management Client (which includes the Update client).
-The client allows your device to communicate with the Update service, receive update manifests and firmware, and verify firmware validity.
-These are [covered in our Device Management documentation](https://www.pelion.com/docs/device-management/latest/updating-firmware/index.html).
+- Device Management Client (which includes the Update client).
+The client allows your device to communicate with the Update service, receive update manifests and firmware and verify firmware validity.
+Please see our [Device Management documentation](https://www.pelion.com/docs/device-management/latest/updating-firmware/index.html) for more details.

   <span class="notes">**Note:** Because some embedded devices don't require remote update capabilities, Mbed OS does not include Device Management Client by default.
 You must explicitly import the client to your application.</span>

-* Permission to access your Device Management account, as well as keys and certificates to verify the firmware source and validity.
+- Permission to access your Device Management account, as well as keys and certificates to verify the firmware source and validity.

 ## The Pelion bootloader